Businessman sits at desk holding coffee mug and looking at mobile phone.

 How long do you have to activate a credit card?

-Your card issuer may contact you if you haven’t activated your card after a certain amount of time (typically 45 to 60 days depending on the issuer) to determine if you received it.
-If you wait longer than that, you may need to request a new card; and if you wait even longer than that, card issuers typically close accounts that aren’t used within a certain time period.
+If you wait longer than that, you may need to request a new card.
+If you wait even longer than that, card issuers typically close accounts that aren’t used within a certain time period.

 What happens if you never activate a credit card?